TainYanTun/My-Portfolio/README.md

 Your app is ready to be deployed!

-NOTE - In Contact.js and Newsletter.js, API KEY r not included for security purposes
+NOTE - In Contact.js and Newsletter.js, API KEYS are not included for security purposes